Pixel 9 Pro Fold review: does the next Google foldable soar high?

 Bigger, better

 It's a metal construction and is slightly thinner than before, but not really lighter.
-We do hope the hinge gets some love, though — the hinge in the Pixel Fold does feel great, but it doesn't open all the way to make the phone flat, which is a bit weird.
-The Pixel 9 Pro Fold has IPX8 ingress protection — water-resistance is there, but Google didn't try the limited particle protection that Samsung achieved with the Galaxy Z Fold 6.
+We are happy to report that the hinge also got an upgrade.
+The Pixel Fold did feel great for the most part, but it doesn't open all the way to make the phone flat, unless you force it.
+As before, Pixel 9 Pro Fold has IPX8 ingress protection — water-resistance is there, but Google didn't try the limited particle protection that Samsung achieved with the Galaxy Z Fold 6.

-The camera bar on the back is replaced by a new square shape on the Pixel 9 Pro Fold only — all other Pixel 9's have a flat, pill-shaped visor on the back.
-Its outside panels are protected by Gorilla Glass Victus 2 both front and back.
+The camera bar on the back is replaced by a new square shape on the Pixel 9 Pro Fold only, whereas all other Pixel 9's have a flat, pill-shaped visor on the back.
+The new Fold's outside panels are protected by Gorilla Glass Victus 2 both front and back.
 The colors the Pixel 9 Pro Fold comes in are two — Obsidian and Porcelain.

-Once we open up the phone, we should be greeted by a new, 8" display with a nearly square aspect ratio — 1:1.04 — a slight change from last year's model with 7.6 inches in 6:5 format.
-It'll clearly be an OLED panel with a 120 Hz refresh rate.
-Outside, we will also get a 120 Hz OLED cover display.
-Peak brightness has also gotten an upgrade — 2,700 nits for both screens!
+Once we open up the phone, we should be greeted by a new, 8" display with a nearly square aspect ratioof 1:1.04, which is a slight change from last year's model with 7.6 inches in 6:5 format.
+It's still an OLED panel with a 120 Hz refresh rate.
+Outside, we also get a 120 Hz OLED cover display.
+Peak brightness has also gotten an upgrade at 2,700 nits for both screens!
+However, we do not measure peak brightness, which only measures a part of the display for a short period of time — we measure full screen brightness as we blast its sensors with light, to see how the phone would perform under direct sunlight.
+Here are our display benchmarks:

-No under-screen scanners to be used here — Google will rely on the fingerprint reader embedded in the power switch yet another time.
-And facial unlocks, of course — thanks to advancements in machine learning, Google was able to make the simple selfie camera unlock so secure and reliable, that it has been approved to work with banking apps.
+No under-screen scanners to be used here as Google still relies on the fingerprint reader embedded in the power switch yet another time.
+And facial unlocks, of course!
+Thanks to advancements in machine learning, Google was able to make the simple selfie camera unlock so secure and reliable, that it has been approved to work with banking apps.
 That happened with the Pixel 8 phones last year, and it carries over to the Pixel 9 series.

 Pixel 9 Pro Fold Camera